owlchester/kanka-docs/docs/advanced/filters.md

 Text fields support various options to control in further detail what is filtered out.

-* **!...**: By placing an `!` before your text, you can search for anything that doesn't contain the text in the field.
+* **!...**: By placing an `!` before your text, you can search for anything that doesn't contain the text in the field, this also excludes empty fields.
-* **...!**: By placing an `!` at the end of your text, you can search for every entity with exactly this text in the field.
+* **...!**: By placing an `!` at the end of your text, you can search for every entity with exactly this text in the field, this also excludes empty fields.
 * **!!**: Writing `!!` in a field will search for all entities where this field is empty.

 You can combine search options on text fields by writing `;`.
 For example `Alex;!Smith`.

 Filters and ordered columns set for an entity list are saved into your session, so as long as you stay connected you don't need to re-set them on every page.

+Keep in mind that some fields, like type, age, gender and pronouns for characters, role in quests and price, size and weight of objects are “explicit”, meaning that they look for exact matches and not similar matches, also excluding those entities where the filtered field is empty.

 ## Family, Location, Race, Organisation